SoftUni-Internal/interactive-content/EN/02-Data-Definition-And-Data-Types/02-Database-Modeling.md

 We can **add**, **modify** and **read** records with GUI Clients.

-To insert or edit a record, click inside the cell
+To insert or edit a record, click inside the cell.

 [image assetsSrc="Data-Definition-And-Data-Types(8).png" /]